PhoenixTales/wiki.gothicarchive.org/factions/brotherhood/novices.md

 - German: `der Forscher`
 - `Well-traveled, strong novice who mostly searches undergrounds for ways to the Ancient Temple of The Being` (design doc `NPCs per Guild`)
 - `friend of the Templar "Lucky Hand"` (design doc `NPCs per Guild`)
+- possibly the same as _Baal Lukor_ from the final release

 ## Fortuno
 - Templar in design doc `Story 3.3 draft`, in the final release took over drug-distributor role of _Ka Limae_